lumarini/CFG_project/README.md

 https://pythonbasics.org/execute-python-scripts/

-Packages you will need to run the MoviesForYou.pu
+Packages you will need to run the MoviesForYou.py

 Front-end
 - Flask